1 Introduction

 8 Example

-Let G be a group of order pq with p<q where and are both prime.
+Let G be a group of order pq with p<q where p and q are both prime.
 Then G has exactly one subgroup of order q, which is a normal subgroup of G.

 8.1 Proof